American Electric Piranha

 The American Electric Piranha (also named Blair-American USA or American USA) was a prototype American counter-insurgency aircraft.
-Designed by Milt Blair and Dick Ennis in the early 1960s, it was built by the American Electric Corporation.
+Designed by Milton Blair and Richard Ennis in the early 1960s, the project was financed by the American Electric Corporation.

 Developed for use by the United States Air Force under Project Little Brother, initial flight testing of the Piranha took place at Mojave Airport in California; following delivery for evaluation, it was tested at Eglin Air Force Base in Florida.
 The design armament of the Piranha was two pods each carrying four Zuni unguided rockets, mounted on the aircraft's wingtips, and a single 500 lb bomb on a belly hardpoint.

-Evaluation of the Piranha ceased following the death of Milt Blair in an unrelated aircraft accident.
+Development of the Piranha ceased following the death of Milton Blair in an unrelated aircraft accident.
 The prototype, N1518, is flown by a private owner in Kansas.